KennethEnevoldsen/asent/docs/customizing.rst

-from this there is two things we can change, first instead of looking up the negation we can simply examine whether it is a negation or at least that it has the right part-of-speech tag.
-Secondly, we can implement an methods which checks if a word is negated using the dependency tree.
+from this, there are two things we can change, first instead of looking up the negation, we can examine whether it is a negation or at least that it has the right part-of-speech tag.
+Secondly, we can implement a method which check if a word is negated using the dependency tree.

 Morphology and Part-of-Speech for negations
 ************************************************

-asent check is a word is a negation using the ``is_negation`` token extension.
+Asent check is a word is a negation using the ``is_negation`` token extension.
 We can see this using: